-The ability to train someone, especially new employees is a highly sought-after skill in the job market.
-You will find that even jobs that are not necessarily about training a new hire and teaching will require a little bit of training as one of the skills.
-Therefore, if you’re a hiring manager, trainer, customer service representative, or social media manager, knowing how to include your training experience on a
+The ability to train someone, especially new employees, is a highly sought-after skill in the job market.
+You will find that even jobs that are not necessarily about training a new hire and teaching will require a little training experience as one of the critical skills required.
+Therefore, if you’re a hiring manager, trainer, customer service representative, or social media manager, correctly knowing how to include your training experience on a resume is essential.

-Most of these experts emphasized using the right action verbs to explain your experience as well as your soft and hard skills.
+Most of these experts emphasized using the right action verbs to explain your experience and your soft and hard skills.
 Others advised that job candidates leverage the resume skills section and have a bulleted list of the different instances of training they performed that could attract the attention of the hiring officer.

-Also, it is essential to focus on the results and outcomes of the training you did because it shows the employer that your training yields excellent results.
-Below are a few
+Also, it is essential to focus on the results and outcomes of your training because it shows the employer that your training yields excellent results.
+Below are a few resume tips to help you clearly communicate to a potential employer that you have training skills that would benefit the company.

 1. Use Relevant Action Verbs To Describe Your Experience Training New Employees